The most expensive Lego sets of all time

 A Lego set featuring the Black Pearl pirate ship and a collection of Pirates of the Caribbean minis

 The ship's called the Black Pearl, by the way, Lego, but 22 years on from the original movie it's probably a good call to name this after Johnny Depp's iconic drunken pirate.
-Were it not for the Johnny Depp, Orlando Bloom, and Kiera Knightley minifigures, this could practically be a kit from Lego's classic Pirates range.
+Were it not for the Johnny Depp, Orlando Bloom, and Kiera Knightley minifigures, Lego Jack Sparrow's Pirate Ship could practically be a kit from Lego's classic Pirates range.
 But at about one twentieth the price and three times the size of an original Skull's Eye Schooner, it's probably the right choice if you want a massive Lego Pirate ship.

 Most Expensive Lego Sets - Willy Wonka

 Yet another big screen adaptation, this set is inspired by the timeless 1971 Gene Wilder movie based on Roald Dahl's classic children's book.
-Though the bright colours might appeal to kids, the price tag - and the fact that this is referencing a movie from over half a century ago - mean this is definitely going to be a collector's item.
+Though the bright colors might appeal to kids, the price tag - and the fact that this is referencing a movie from over half a century ago - mean the Lego Chocolate Factory is definitely going to be a collector's item.
 Sadly, none of this appears to be edible, meaning our dreams of drinking from a chocolate river must still go unfulfilled.

 Most expensive Lego sets FAQ